Introduced to deter timber smugglers, the J&K PSA explained

 - Section 22 of the Act provides protection for any action taken "in good faith" under the Act: "No suit, prosecution or any other legal proceeding shall lie against any person for anything done or intended to be done in good faith in pursuance of the provisions of this Act."

-- Section 23 empowers the government to make such Rules consistent with the provisions of this Act, as may be necessary for carrying out the objects of this Act.
+- Section 23 empowers the government to make such rules consistent with the provisions of this Act, as may be necessary for carrying out the objects of this Act.

 - In August 2018, the Act was amended to allow individuals from outside the state to be detained as well.